 As items come back to you, display them on the table.
 Then say, in your own words:

-Today we are exploring the message of love that comes from wise women and men from now and long ago, who shared their important truths with us-our second Source.
+Today we are exploring the message of love that comes from wise people from now and long ago, who shared their important truths with us--our second Source.